HomeSEOTechnical SEO Tips for 2025-2026

 INP is Google’s new favourite metric, replacing FID in March 2024.
 It measures the latency of all interactions throughout a page visit, not just the first one.
 This shift reflects Google’s focus on overall user experience rather than initial load performance alone.

-INP is trickier to improve because it considers the entire user journey.
+INP is trickier to improve because it considers the entire user session.
 Every click, tap, and keystroke gets measured.
-You can’t just perfect the initial load and call it done—you need sustained performance throughout the user session.
+You can’t just perfect the initial load and call it done, you need sustained performance throughout the user session.

 Event handler optimization becomes necessary.
 Debounce input handlers, use passive event listeners where possible, and avoid synchronous operations in response to user interactions.
 The requestIdleCallback API is your friend for non-critical tasks.

 What if your INP scores are good on desktop but terrible on mobile?
-This usually indicates CPU-intensive JavaScript that struggles on lower-powered devices.
-Consider progressive enhancement—deliver basic functionality first, then increase with JavaScript.
+This usually points to CPU-intensive JavaScript that struggles on lower-powered devices.
+Consider progressive enhancement: deliver basic functionality first, then add more with JavaScript.

 MetricGood ThresholdNeeds ImprovementPoorPrimary Impact